-813 Consent to Register by Living Individual Depicted in Mark
+813 Consent to Register by Particular Living Individual Whose Name or Likeness Appears in the Mark